jvcleave/ofxImGui/README.md

 ### Setup
 Calling `mygui.setup()`, you can pass a few arguments to setup ofxImGui to your needs.
 ofxImGui implements DearImGui in such a way that each oF window gets its own imgui context, seamlessly shared between any oF window context.
-You can also load multiple instances of it in the same ofApp (use the addon within multiple addons).
-This feature (shared context) is automatically enabled when a second `ofxImGui::Gui` instance is created within the same application's platform window context.
-See example-sharedContext for more tweaks.
+You can also load multiple instances of it in the same ofApp (to use the addon within multiple addons).
+This feature (shared mode) is automatically enabled when a second `ofxImGui::Gui` instance is created within the same application's platform window context.
+See example-sharedContext for more info.
 _Note: Only the fist call to `gui.setup()` has full control over the settings (master); the next ones setup as slaves._
 _Note: Any call to `setup()` has to be done from a valid ofWindow, `ofGetWindowPtr()` is used internally to associate the gui context to that exact ofWindow._

+#### Return value
+The setup function returns an `ofxImGui::SetupState` indicating if the setup failed succeeded as a slave or master.
+`if( gui->setup(...) & ofxImGui::SetupState::Success ) // I'm either a slave or a master`

+#### Arguments
 - **theme** : `nullptr` (use default theme, default), `BaseTheme*` (pointer to you theme instance))
 - **autoDraw** : `true` (automatic, sets up a listener on `ofApp::afterDraw()`, default) / `false` (manual, allows more precise control over the oF rendering pipeline, you have to call `myGui.draw()` )
 - **customFlags** : `ImGuiConfigFlags` ( set custom ImGui config flags, default: `ImGuiConfigFlags_None`)